Mamoru Oshii: Return to live-action and anime directing hiatus (2009–present)

 In 2009, he wrote and directed the live-action feature Assault Girls and served as creative director for the Production I.G-produced segment of the animated short film anthology Halo Legends.
 In 2010, Oshii announced his next film will be an adaptation of Mitsuteru Yokoyama's Tetsujin-28 manga.
 The Tetsujin-28 project turned out to be a live action film called '28 1/2'.

 In 2012, Oshii announced that he was working on a new live-action film.
 He will be writing and directing the military science-fiction thriller Garm Wars: The Last Druid.
 The film's trailer was released in September 2014, and the premiere screening was held the following month at the 27th Tokyo International Film Festival.

 He followed with the live-action film Tōkyō Mukokuseki Shōjo, a suspense thriller released in July 2015.

 In March 2017, Toonami began airing Sand Whale and Me, a live-action micro-series directed by Oshii.
+In 2018, it was reported that an anime film adaptation of Chimera is under production, with Oshii serving as director.

-In June 2019, Oshii announced his newest project, Vladlove, a comedy series that he described as a "girl-meets-girl story" about a vampire.
+In June 2019, Oshii announced Vladlove, a comedy series that he described as a "girl-meets-girl story" about a vampire.
 The project also departs from the Japanese anime world's production committee system because Oshii is backed by a single investor, real estate company Ichigo Inc.

-As of 2009, Oshii lived in Atami, Shizuoka Prefecture, Japan with his dog, a mutt named Daniel.